Kanykei-Akmatova/AboutMe/README.md

-# About Me static html page
+# About Me
+Static html page